Goundie House: Description and history

-John Sebastian Goundie first arrived in Bethlehem, Pennsylvania on the morning of Friday, July 23, 1802.
-A trained brewer from the German town of Neuwied, he had come to America to fulfill the role of Brewer in Salem, North Carolina at the invitation of the Moravian Congregation.
+John Sebastian Goundie first arrived in Bethlehem, Pennsylvania on Friday morning, July 23, 1802.
+A trained brewer from Neuwied, Germany, he had come to America to fulfill the role of Brewer in Salem, North Carolina at the invitation of the Moravian Congregation.
 Passing through Bethlehem, he left for Salem on September 26, 1802 and then returned after only a few months on May 31, 1803.
 The reasons for his departure from Salem are largely unknown, some sources claim he deemed the site chosen for the brewery there as “less than satisfactory.”
 After talks with Bethlehem's community leader, Bishop George Henry Loskiel, it was agreed Goundie would take on the task of brew master from Brother George Ising.

 Goundie was a forward thinking, ambitious young businessman whose ideas often chafed the local governance, the Aufseher Collegium.
 He married a young widow named Cornelia Andreas on November 21, 1804 and by 1808 had acquired enough money to want to buy a house.
-He was also interested in purchasing a house in town – property that the Collegium owned.
-The Collegium used their lot system, which left the decision to God's will by drawing the result from a lot box – a method that had become more distrusted by the community in the early 19th century.
+He was also interested in purchasing a house in town–property that the Collegium owned.
+The Collegium used their lot system, which left the decision to God's will by drawing the result from a lot box–a method that had become more distrusted by the community in the early 19th century.
 The lot was drawn on October 31 and Goundie was denied his rights to the requested houses.
 According to Collegium minutes Goundie had to be “calmed down” after it was announced and “he expressed his frustration by stating that he was going to teach the brewing business to someone else and move to the Moravian community at Lititz.”

 By 1810, however, Goundie had built the house he wanted.
 A paper issued by the Moravian Archives in 1970 tells of an engraving that clearly depicts the house and the lease on the property from the church for the building constructed by Goundie.
 There is no explanation or records stating as to how this came about.

 The house was unlike any other in the community and is considered to be the first brick residence built in the American Federal style in Bethlehem, a vast departure from the German Colonial style stone buildings.
 It is a five-bay, 2 1/2-story building measuring 40 ft by 33 ft with an interior plan featuring a main hall with two rooms on either side on both the first and second floors.
 The beehive oven connecting fireplaces on both the first and second floor is one of its distinctive features.
 Goundie lived here with his wife and six children, four of which survived to adulthood.